 The Complete Porsche Buying Guide

-At Oracle Finance we love a Porsche product, from a brand new electric Taycan to a classic 356, a 918 Spyder hypercar or a rare racing 911 and everything in between, we are experts in providing funding packages for any Porsche model new or old.
+At Oracle Car Finance we love a Porsche.
+From a brand new electric Macan or Taycan to a classic 356 or 930, and from a 918 Spyder hypercar to a rare racing 911 and everything in between, we are experts in providing funding packages for any Porsche model new or old.
 Not only that, but we are also official finance partners to Europe’s largest officially recognised Porsche car club, Porsche Club GB, which after 60 years has amassed over 22,000 members.

-Over the years Porsche has historically been our most funded brand and has returned to the top of our customers’ wish lists so far for 2024.
-The 911 remains our most funded model for the 5th consecutive year, with well over 100 being funded by our customers already this year and counting.
+Over the years Porsche has historically been our most funded brand and returned to the top of our customers’ wish list in 2024.
+In fact, over the past 12 months (for the financial year 2024/25) we funded no fewer than 920 Porsche models.
+The 911 remains our most funded model for the 6th consecutive year, with more than 380 funded in 2024 alone, that’s more than 1 per day for the whole year.

-So if you want to know what separates a Turbo S from a GTS, a Targa from a Cabriolet, or an E-Hybrid with GT Package from a GT3 with Touring Package, keep reading for our complete Porsche buying guide.
+So if you want to know what separates a Turbo S from a GTS, a Targa from a Cabriolet, or an E-Hybrid with GT Package from a GT3 with Touring Package, keep reading for our complete Porsche buying guide to find out.

 911